drytoastman/scorekeeperts/packages/web/public/markdown/install.md

 1. If you have never run **LoadCerts** on this machine before, the Cert box will be red as it only has a filler certificate.
 Select **File** &rarr;
    **LoadCerts**.
-You will be asked for the certificates file, select the **certs.tgz** provided by the system administrator.
-These are shared between versions so you only need to do it once.
+You will be asked for the certificates file, select the **certs.tgz** provided by the server administrator.
+These are shared between versions so you only need to do it once per computer.

-Without this step, you cannot sync with scorekeeper.wwscc.org or other laptops. {.warning}
+Without the above step, you cannot sync with scorekeeper.wwscc.org or other laptops. {.warning}

 1. For non-Linux installs you **may** need to open incoming firewall ports depending on your own system: